-During the year ended June 30, 2015, the District saw an increase in program revenue, which mostly resulted in an increase in operating grants which increased \$600,000 over prior year revenue and from a decrease in charges for services in the amount of \$52,000.
-The increase in operating grants was primarily related to an increase in retirement subsidy payments from the state, which increased due to an increase in retirement costs as well as an increase in the Ready to Learn Block Grant and the Title I allocation.
+During the year ended June 30, 2016, the District saw an increase in program revenue, which mostly resulted in an increase in operating grants which increased \$440,000 over prior year revenue and from an increase in charges for services in the amount of \$8,000.
+The increase in operating grants was primarily related to an increase in retirement subsidy payments from the state, which increased due to an increase in retirement costs as well as an increase in the Title I allocation.